 Touch or Velocity Sensitivity

 In musical terms, “Dynamics” refers to the changes in volume or loudness.
-Key actions are usually of two types - Dynamic and Non-dynamic.
+Key actions are usually of two types – Dynamic and Non-dynamic.
 Dynamic key action includes touch sensitivity or velocity sensitivity.
-Dynamics can be created by use of foot pedals or by varying the touch of your fingers.
+Dynamics can be created by the use of foot pedals or by varying the touch of your fingers.

-Non-dynamic keys are just like on / off switches that just produce the sound.
+Non-dynamic keys are just like on/off switches that just produce the sound.

 While the terms touch and velocity sensitivity are both commonly used, velocity sensitivity is technically the correct term, based on actual principles of operation.

-In situations where more notes than polyphonic capability of the instrument are played simultaneously, the algorithm may suspend the oldest notes from playing.
+In situations where more notes than the polyphonic capability of the instrument are played simultaneously, the algorithm may suspend the oldest notes from playing.

 Multitimbrality is defined as the ability of the instruments to produce more than one type of sound, also known as timbre, at any given time.
-An instrument may be defined as 16-part multitimbral, which implies that it can produce 16 different sounds simultaneously.
+An instrument may be defined as a 16-part multitimbral, which implies that it can produce 16 different sounds simultaneously.

-These days instruments are available with large polyphonic and multi-timbral capabilities, that they can mimic an entire orchestra.
+These days instruments are available with large polyphonic and multi-timbral capabilities, that can mimic an entire orchestra.

 In the vast majority of the cases, sound from the keyboards includes sonic treatment.
 This is called adding effects to the sound.
-The common sound treatments include reverb, chorus, delay, fuzz etc. You can vary the settings of these effects to get different results.
+The common sound treatments include reverb, chorus, delay, fuzz, etc. You can vary the settings of these effects to get different results.

-It does not contain any sound but is like a message which when tells the keyboard to play a specific note with particular velocity.
-Instruments can play it with any of the available or selected sounds.
+It does not contain any sound but is like a message which when tells the keyboard to play a specific note with a particular velocity.
+Instruments can play with any of the available or selected sounds.

 MIDI compatibility refers to the ability of an instrument to send or receive MIDI messages.

 With the development of the MIDI communication protocol, it became possible to connect the keyboards to the computers or tablets for communication.
-Today, these connections can even be done through the use of USB, mLAN, S/PDIF, FireWire or other types of interface technologies.
+Today, these connections can even be done through the use of USB, mLAN, S/PDIF, FireWire, or other types of interface technologies.
 As a minimum, most keyboards have USB or MIDI host ports.